Skip to main content

 };

-We now have a working GraphQL server.
-It's also very easy to consume this GraphQL server and their queries from a frontend - Apollo, for example, has clients for the most popular libraries.
+We’ve got a working GraphQL server.
+Consuming it from a frontend is easy too.
+Apollo, for example, has clients for the most popular libraries.